mselmangokmen/TimeSeriesProject/README.md

 You can find hyper parameters in model_summary.py file.
 The output for model summary is represented below.
-The dimensions are batch size, sequence length and number of features respectively.
-[7,136,1]
+The dimensions are batch

 before input layer: torch.Size([7, 136, 1])
 after input layer: torch.Size([7, 136, 100])